necromuralist/rf_explorer_documentation/source/examples/example_1.rst

     #Process all received data from device
     rf_explorer.ProcessReceivedString(True)

-6.8 Print The Data
+6.4 Print The Data
 ~~~~~~~~~~~~~~~~~~

-This checks the ``RFExplorer.RFECommunicator.SweepData.Count`` to see if it is new data and then, if it is, calls the ``PrintPeak`` function (defined above) to print the data to the screen and then updates the ``last_index`` that we printed.
+This checks the :py:attr:`SweepData <RFExplorer.RFESweepDataCollection.RFESweepDataCollection.Count>` to see if it is new data and then, if it is, calls the ``print_peak`` function (defined above) to print the data to the screen, and then updates the ``last_index`` that we printed.

 .. code:: ipython